platformsh/platformsh-docs/docs/src/development/email.md

 {{< /codetabs >}}

-## Alternative: Set up your own email server
+## Alternative: Use a different email server

 If you need more options, use your own SMTP server or email delivery service provider.
 Bear in mind that TCP port 25 is blocked for security reasons.